Order a Dr. Harvey's Trial Bag!

 Coating

 Healthy poop shouldn't have any coating.
-If your dog’s stool has mucus, it could be a sign of inflammation due to stomach problems, such as IBD, IBS, parasites, or colitis.
+If your dog’s stool has mucus, it could indicate inflammation due to stomach problems, such as IBD, IBS, parasites, or colitis.
 It could also signify food allergies or changing a diet too quickly.

 Worms